UCLALibrary/LBS/README.md

 docker rmi $(docker images -q --filter "dangling=true")
 ```

+## Status messages displayed to the user

+1. "Spinner"
+    - Indicates report generation is in progress

+2. Estimated report generation time when user selects _All units_
+    - Please allow up to 5 minutes

+3. QDB report successfully generated

+4. Remote database not available
+    - User is advised to wait and try again

+5. Network problem
+    - VPN information is provided

+6. General failure
+    - Link to the _UCLA Library Service Portal_ is provided

+7. Form error
+    - Please check your selections

+8. General AJAX error
+    - Link to the _UCLA Library Service Portal_ is provided

 ## Developer Tips

 1. TEMPORARY - Create secret_qdb_password.txt in the project root directory (/path/to/projects/LBS) contining the QDB password on a single line